The OncoReach Stylet for Brachytherapy: Design Evaluation and Pilot Study: Uterus-Pelvis Phantom Model

 \subsection{Pelvic Tissue Phantom Model}

-The pelvic tissue comprises of tissue simulation Humimic gel (SimuGel 3, Humimic, Greenville, SC, USA) with a Young's modulus of 0.19 MPa, density of 856.839 kg/m$^3$, and speed of sound of 1458.85 m/s, which has been validated to mimic the properties of human tissue during brachytherapy procedures [\citen{model1,julie, model2}].
+The pelvic tissue comprises of tissue simulation gel (SimuGel \#3, Humimic, Greenville, SC, USA) with a Young's modulus of 0.19 MPa, density of 856.8 kg/m$^3$, and speed of sound of 1459 m/s, which have been obtained from the manufacturer [\citen{humimic}].
 The geometry of the tissue is arbitrarily determined by importing a sphere mesh appended inside the pelvic cavity of the modified pelvis model, as depicted in Fig. \ref{fig:phantom}(b).
 The sphere mesh is then shaped until a tissue volume with no intersections into the pelvis is formed.
 The tissue model is then imported into CAD software to create a mold.
 Insertion holes for 10 mm outer diameter (OD) target molds are designed into the interior shell of the mold, positioned as shown in Fig. \ref{fig:phantom}(c).
 15 mm tall targets are placed 60$\degree$ apart along a circular path with outer diameter (OD) of 65 mm.
 Similarly, 5 mm tall targets are placed along an 80 mm OD circle.
 In addition, an extrusion of 35 mm on the inferior side of the mold is made to represent the tissue surrounding the vaginal canal.
 The top lid of the mold has a built-in positive mold to create a negative space for the vaginal canal with dimensions designed to accommodate the insertion of the vaginal obturator, as well as an extrusion to hold the uterus model in free space while the Humimic gel cures (Fig. \ref{fig:phantom}(a)).
 The mold is then split into two parts and printed (Bambu X1C, Shenzhen, China) with screw holes for locking and securing.